wallyschag/query-processor/README.md

 `python3 benchmark.py`

 ## AI usage notice
 - Since I had no idea where to start this project, I asked ChatGPT to generate a folder structure and some boilerplate code for this project.
 The ideas for the modular approach came from ChatGPT.
-I filled in the rest of the details.
+I filled in the rest of the details I also had ChatGPT generate the benchmarking script, as well as generate most of the predicate pushown code.